List of SSC Napoli players

 Below is a list of notable footballers who have played for Napoli.
 Generally, this means players have played at least 50 matches or scored 10 goals for the club, but some players who have played fewer matches are included, if they have had success at other clubs or appeared at least once in the national team.
+Raphael is their star player.